curl/curl/docs/cmdline-opts/quote.md

 servers, or one of the commands listed below to SFTP servers.

 SFTP is a binary protocol.
 Unlike for FTP, curl interprets SFTP quote commands itself before sending them to the server.
-File names may be quoted shell-style to embed spaces or special characters.
+Filenames may be quoted shell-style to embed spaces or special characters.
 Following is the list of all supported SFTP quote commands:

 ## atime date file
 The atime command sets the last access time of the file named by the file